HYENA-007-CYBER/ros2_notes/README.md

 - Dependencies
 - Build and install instructions

-All packages must be placed inside the `src/` folder of a ROS2 workspace.
-After creating packages, use `colcon build` to build the workspace and `source install/setup.bash` to use the packages in your terminal session.
+All packages must be placed inside the `src/` folder of our ROS2 workspace.
+After creating packages, we need to  use `colcon build` to build the workspace and `source install/setup.bash` to use the packages in the terminal

 ---